open-h-embodiment/data-collection/README.md

    Read the [Open-H RFP](assets/open-h-rfp.pdf) to confirm your proposed dataset aligns with the initiative.
 The guide outlines the technical scope, eligibility, and evaluation criteria for the one-page submission reviewed by the Open-H-Embodiment steering committee.

 2. **Prepare and Submit Your Proposal**
-   Develop a concise one-page summary describing the dataset, collection methodology, and anticipated impact.
+   Develop a concise one-page summary describing the dataset, collection methodology, as well as your particular tasks.
 Follow the instructions in the RFP and submit the document for steering committee review.

 3. **Upload Your Approved Dataset**
    After approval, upload your data to the [Open-H shared drive](https://drive.google.com/drive/folders/1fenrjbsSYaeLz-U_LD7K063oT2el8ueX?usp=sharing).